YazanKirresh/SetsOfCards/README.md

-## Return the amount of Sets of cards
+## Return the how many Sets of cards we can created from an array

 Given an input of a 2d array, that have the following structre:
 {"0", "S"}